roomariz/easy-risk-register/README.md

 We take security seriously.
 If you discover a security vulnerability, please report it to us responsibly by following our [Security Policy](SECURITY.md).
 For more information about our security measures and reporting process, see our [security documentation](SECURITY.md).

+### Automated Security Scanning

+The project includes automated secret scanning in the CI/CD pipeline using Gitleaks to prevent sensitive information from being committed to the repository.
+The scanning runs on every push and pull request to main branches and can be found in:
+- `.github/workflows/gitleaks-scan.yml`
+- `.github/workflows/security-scanning.yml`

 ## Support

 For support, please open an issue in the GitHub repository.